-St. Bernard School’s curriculum is based totally on Catholic principles.
+St. Bernard School’s curriculum is based totally on Catholic principles and is organized by the GRACE System.
+You can lean more about our comprehensive curricular efforts HERE.
 The Diocese of Green Bay provides Catholic schools with a comprehensive and main-stream curriculum that is intentionally infused with Catholic values and teachings.
 CLICK HERE FOR DETAILS

 Based on our Catholic heritage and traditions, all students are involved in religion class and the celebration of Mass.
 Students attend Mass or Prayer Service once a week.
 During all these Masses the classes will sit together to build community.